-Princeton’s groundbreaking financial aid program has replaced loans with grants — which do not have to be repaid — for all students who qualify for aid.
-Visit the Admission and Aid website, or contact the Office of Undergraduate Financial Aid by mail: Box 591, Princeton University, Princeton, New Jersey 08542-0591; phone: (609) 258-3330; or e-mail firstname.lastname@example.org.
+Princeton’s groundbreaking financial aid program replaces loans with grants — which do not have to be repaid — for all students who qualify for aid.
+Visit the Financial Aid website to learn more about the financial aid program for enrolled students, or contact the Office of Undergraduate Financial Aid.

-Princeton's need-based financial aid program reflects the University's core value of equality of opportunity.
-Each student's need is determined individually based on family resources and is met in full with grants and a campus job.
-Loans are not included in a student's initial aid package, but may be available for expenses outside the basic budget, or to cover an earnings shortfall.
+Princeton's need-based financial aid program reflects the University's core value of access to education.
+Each student's need is determined individually based on family resources and is met in full with grants.
+Loans are not included in a student's initial aid package, but may be available for expenses outside the basic budget or to cover part of the expected family contribution.
 Princeton does not offer academic or athletic scholarships.

-Enrolled undergraduate students apply for financial aid on an annual basis, and will continue to receive University grant as long as they demonstrate financial need.
-A complete description of federal, state, and University aid funds, as well as detailed instructions on how to apply for aid, can be found on the Web.
+Enrolled undergraduate students apply for financial aid on an annual basis, and will continue to receive University grant support as long as they demonstrate financial need.
+A complete description of federal, state, and University aid funds, as well as detailed instructions on how to apply for aid and descriptions of aid policies, including Satisfactory Academic Progress, can be found on the Financial Aid website.

 Under federal tax laws that became effective in 1987, scholarship or grant support in excess of tuition and related expenses (required books, fees, supplies, and equipment), regardless of the source, is considered taxable income.
 Proceeds from educational loans are not considered taxable income.
 Compensation from the University received under the Federal Work-Study Program or other employment arrangements is also considered taxable income, but is not subject to Social Security taxes if earned during the academic year.

 Fees and Expenses

 The amount charged for tuition covers approximately one-half of the University's actual educational costs for a student.
 Fees and other charges for the 2022–23 academic year:

 - Tuition $57,410